 In 2014, the UNTHSC Community Garden was founded with funds from the Environmental Service Fee as voted on by the Sustainability Committee along with several donations from local businesses.
 The community garden has 35 plots and donates 25% of its yield to a local food bank.
-As of August 2015, the garden has donated over 170 lbs of fresh produce!
+As of December 2016, the garden has donated 511 lbs of fresh produce!
 The garden’s sustainable features include rain barrels, compost bins, and upcycled picnic tables from old pallets.
 Students, staff, faculty, and community members are all invited to manage plots, and the garden has several volunteer opportunities throughout the year.

 UNTHSC offers e-passes or discounted annual bus and train passes to it employees and students at savings 50 to 90% off regular prices, and students qualify for reduced fare pricing year-round.
-In addition, students and employees who drive eco-friendly cars can also qualify for a 20% discount off of parking! brief Interested in biking around Fort Worth?
+In addition, Electric Vehicle (EV) charging is available on campus (learn more here).
+Interested in biking around Fort Worth?
 UNTHSC receives discounts off the annual memberships with the Fort Worth Bike Share, a city-wide network of bike stations that provide affordable, healthy and eco-friendly transportation around the city.

 UNTHSC has a commitment to build all new buildings to Leadership in Energy and Environmental Design or LEED standards.
 LEED is a green building certification program designed to conserve resources, be better for the environment, and promote human health and well-being.
 We currently have one LEED Gold building on campus, the Medical Education & Training Building.
 Furthermore, the campus as a whole has adopted more sustainable operations including green cleaning practices and products that promote safety and health for our employees, visitors, and students.

 We are continually looking for ways to promote sustainability and involve our campus community in the efforts.
-The Office of Sustainability is launching the Lab Efficiency Action Program or LEAP in fall 2015.
+The Office of Sustainability launched the Lab Efficiency Action Program or LEAP in fall 2016.
 This is a new incentive program encouraging labs to be more sustainable through efficiency, conservation, safety and collaboration.
-Labs will even be awarded grants for varying levels of participation!
+Labs can be awarded grants for varying levels of participation!